onap/vnfrqts-requirements/docs/Chapter5.rst

 Internal Networks
 ++++++++++++++++++

-When the parameter associated with the property network is referencing an “internal” network, the parameter must adhere to the following naming convention.
+R-65373 The VNF Heat **MUST**  adhere to the following parameter naming convention, when the parameter associated with the property network is referencing an “internal” network:

 -  int\_{network-role}\_net\_id for the Neutron network ID